hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 ### Terraform Version

-Which version of Terraform to use for all operations in the workspace.
+The Terraform version to use for all operations in the workspace.
 The default value is whichever release was current when the workspace was created.

 You can choose "latest" to automatically update a workspace to new versions, or you can choose a specific version.